-- (1) the member dies; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within $\frac{W_s}{2}$ of it falling due; - (4) the member is removed rom membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for0 after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition orforbreachof anydisciplinarycodeof thecharityand - (C) the appropriate steps have been taken according to the charity's or The Trust's procedures.
+- (1) the member dies; - the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within of it falling due; - (4) the member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
+A resolution to remove a member from membership may only be passed if:

+- (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition or for breach of any disciplinary code of the charity and - (c) the appropriate steps have been taken according to the charity's or The Trust's procedures.